 The 10 Best Decibel Meters

 This wiki has been updated 35 times since it was first published in January of 2016.
 What's that?
 You can't hear us over all that racket?
 Well, maybe you need one of these decibel meters to determine if the sound level in your space is harmful to your hearing.
 These handy devices are most commonly used in pollution studies, professional audio recording studios, and for the quantification of different kinds of noise, including industrial, environmental, and aeronautical.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes